👋 I’m Gloria Treviño; Inclusion & Compassion Activist, Therapeutic Yoga Teacher, Inclusive Exercise Specialist, and Founder & Owner of TheraPLAYoga.

 From sensory and self-regulation to mindful parenting, healing traumas, and empowering purpose.

 I came to yoga out of curiosity when I was just a child.
-My first experience was reading yoga philosophy (and philosophy in general) from old encyclopedias given to me by my elderly neighbor.
+My first experience was reading yoga philosophy (and philosophy in general) from old encyclopedias given to me by my Gramma D.

-At 26 years old, I became the 1 in 4 adults who are physically disabled in the United States.
+At age 26, I became the 1 in 4 adults, who are physically disabled.